24 hours customer service +9779849693351

 Detail Itinerary

-• Day 04: Trek to Kyanjin Gompa (3,700m) – 4 to 5 hours.
-A short but beautiful trek today takes you to Kyanjin Gompa, the spiritual and cultural heart of the valley.
-On the way, pass mani walls, prayer wheels, and alpine yak pastures.
-Upon arrival, visit the ancient monastery and the local cheese factory.
-Overnight at the lodge in Kyanjin Gompa
+A short and scenic trek leads to Kyanjin Gompa, the spiritual heart of the valley.
+Explore the mani walls, yak pastures, the monastery, and the local cheese factory.
+Overnight at a lodge in Kyanjin Gompa.

 Cost Included